At most times, New York can be expensive for some, right now you can take advantage of low season prices in NYC this year.

 Museums are a good way to protect from the winter chill.

-Many museums like the American Museum of Natural History are offering timed-entry tickets to visitors.
+Many museums like the American Museum of Natural History offer timed-entry tickets to visitors.
 This is one of the most fascinating museums and showcases 32 million specimens depicting earth’s species.

 The warm galleries of the Metropolitan Museum of Art, or the Met, showcases 5000 years of art.